 - The oroenteric tube begins in the mouth and ends in the intestines.

 Enteral Feeding Complications

-Complications may occur in patients with feeding tubes as a result of incorrect placement or dislocation of the tube, fluid imbalance in the enteral feeding pathways, and infection of the inserted site.
+Complications may occur in patients with feeding tubes as a result of incorrect placement or dislocation of the tube, fluid imbalance in the feeding tract, and infection of the inserted site.
 In order to identify problems, the doctor evaluates the patient before tube feeding.
-Complications from enteral feeding are usually:
+Complications from this type of feeding are usually: